mwarr3n/fewd_p6/README.md

 * a test that ensures the menu changes visibility when the menu icon is clicked.
 * a test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
 * a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.
-* Additional tests
-..* Test to make sure the menu contains links.
+* Additional Test: Test to make sure the menu contains links.

 #### Resources Used:
 * StackOverflow